 The minimum value of life expectancy has been identified as a "living age", then the maximum value according to age in Japan in 2010.
 The minimum value of the expected length of schooling corresponds to 0, and the maximum 20.6 years in Australia in 2002.
-Likewise, the minimal value was the average length of school education (ie, 0) and the maximum value, the corresponding data in the U.S. in 2000.
-These two indicators for index calculation are now learning the same weight and the maximum index value corresponds to 0.951, which was value in New Zealand in 2010.
-The standard of living index was the minimum value of 163 USD (in PPP), which has calculated for Zimbabwe in 2008, and the maximum value is determined by the income of the United Arab Emirates in 1980.
-Also, the calculation was determined based on natural (not normal) logarithm.
+Likewise, the minimal value was the average length of school education (ie, 0) and the maximum value, the

 The overall HDI index was previously calculated as the arithmetic average of all indices.
-This method allowed for there to he substitution between different dimensions, i.e. low values in one dimension can be compensated by high values of another dimension.
+This method allowed for there to be substitution between different dimensions, i.e. low values in one dimension can be compensated by high values of another dimension.
 Since 2010, the calculations have been performed using the geometric mean, which eliminates the above substitution and ensures that such a one percent decline in life expectancy was of the same weight as a one percent decline in the index or index of education standard of living.
 Another change is the calculation according to the latest data - not with a two-year delay, as it was in the HDI calculations in 2009 (based on data from 2007), but almost all indicators (except for life expectancy, which the data was one year old, see Barro and Lee, 2010), was based on the 2010.
-Due to the lack of some data, some of the original 182 countries surveyed (except for Iraq, Kiribati, North Korea, Marschall Islands, Micronesia, Monaco, Nauru, Palau, San Marino, Somalia, Tuvalu and Zimbabwe) were excluded (Antigua and Barbuda, Bhutan, Cuba.
-Dominica, Eritrea, Grenada, Lebanon, Palestine, Oman, Saint Kitts and Nevis, Saint Lucia, Saint Vincent and Grenadina, Samoa, Seychelles and Vanuatu), and thus 168 economies plus Hong Kong as an independent territory were monitored.
+Due to the lack of some data, some of the original 182 countries surveyed (except for Iraq, Kiribati, North Korea, Marschall Islands, Micronesia, Monaco, Nauru, Palau, San Marino, Somalia, Tuvalu and Zimbabwe) were excluded (Antigua and Barbuda, Bhutan, Cuba, Dominica, Eritrea, Grenada, Lebanon, Palestine, Oman, Saint Kitts and Nevis, Saint Lucia, Saint Vincent and Grenadina, Samoa, Seychelles and

+Vanuatu), and thus 168 economies plus Hong Kong as an independent territory were monitored.